wrandall22/robbyronk.github.com/ntier.md

 - Use $http or $resource

 ### REST Client
+This layer of services is the only one that should inject $http or $resource.

-Interface: provide promises to the service layer, HTTP requests to the server.
+Interface: provide promises to the service layer, issue HTTP requests to the server.

 REST Client should:
 - Use $http or $resource
 - Abstract away HTTP details
+- Transmogrify JSON into POJSOs

 REST Client should not:
 - Leak HTTP details up

 --------------
 #### :arrow_up: Client Side/Front End